00baker/catalog/README.md

 # Catalog Project Uadcity Nano Degree

-#SETUP
+# SETUP

-1. Insatll all the required using `pip install -r requirements.txt`.
+- Insatll all the required using `pip install -r requirements.txt`.
-- Populate your database using 'python database_seed.py'
+- Populate your database using `python database_seed.py`
-- Start your app using 'python app.py' 'http://localhost:8000'
+- Start your app using `python app.py` `http://localhost:8000`